 Pepitas/pumpkin seeds

 Pumpkin seeds or pepitas are low FODMAP in 23g serves, or approximately 2 tablespoons.
-In 100g serves, they contain high amounts of fructans.
-This suggests that there is a little bit of wiggle room in what constitutes a low to moderate FODMAP serve.
+Monash used to specify that in 100g serves, they contain high amounts of fructans.
+The upper threshold is currently deleted from the Monash app.

 Pine nuts

-Pine nuts are low FODMAP in 14g serves or approximately 1 tablespoon.
-In serves of 100g or 8 tablespoons, they contain high amounts of fructans.
-This suggests there is a bit of wiggle room with a low to moderate serve.
+Pine nuts are low FODMAP in 8g serves or approximately 2 teaspoons.
+In serves of 9g, they contain moderate amounts of GOS.

 Poppy seeds